 As part of the regulatory approval process, an environmental assessment will be undertaken to understand the relationship between wind turbines and the local environment.
 This is a requirement of the Province of Nova Scotia.
 Through this analysis, our team will make the necessary adjustments to the Project to avoid or reduce potential impact on wildlife.

-By using existing roads and cleared areas as much as possible, we believe that we would need to clear 3 to 4 hectares per turbine, rather than the previously stated 5 to 6 hectares.
+By using existing roads and cleared areas as much as possible, we believe that we would need to clear 3 to 4 acres per turbine.

 As part of the regulatory approval process, an environmental assessment will be undertaken to understand the relationship between wind turbines and the local environment.
 This includes wetlands, watercourses, fish habitat and groundwater.
 This is a requirement of the province of Nova Scotia.
 Through this analysis, the Proponent will make the necessary adjustments to the Project to avoid or minimize potential impact on water resources to the extent feasible.